Noxcrew/noxesium/README.md

 ### Bugfixes

-Noxesium also fixes various small bugs in Vanilla Minecraft that relate to multiplayer servers.
+Noxesium also fixes various small client bugs that relate to multiplayer servers.

-- Fixes jiterry behavior of teleporting entities on mounts
+- Fixes jittery behavior of teleporting entities on mounts
 - Fixes lighting issues with moving piston walls
 - Music properly resumes playing when setting the volume to 0% and back up
 - Fixes the backgrounds of text displays not being transparent

 ### MCC Island-specific Features

+There are also a few features specific to MCC Island as Noxesium is developed alongside it:

 - Adds a setting to show player heads in UIs
 - Provides access to additional information sent by the server regarding the current server and current game state